How often have you ended up feeling thankful for the prompt response of a trusted friend or advisor when you needed it most?

 6. The In-Tray view in the Client Portal provides a virtual to-do list of documents that either need to be viewed or signed, or where a new message has been published as part of a file conversation.

-We hope that this article adds to or at least supports your existing communication strategy.
+We hope that this article on improving customer communication adds to or at least supports your existing communication strategy.
 Because if you can communicate better with your clients, you will do better business.

-If you would like to see these and other great time-saving features in action, sign up for a demo below and let us show you how Nimbus can boost your productivity with a saving of at least 6 Hours per Employee per Week.
+If you would like to learn more about how Nimbus email management software & digital signing software can help with improving customer communication or any of our other great time-saving features, sign up for a demo below and let us show you how Nimbus can boost your productivity with a saving of at least 6 Hours per Employee per Week.
+For more information get in touch with us online or send our Cloud document management systems team an email on email@example.com to get started today!